 |

-Optimizes the resource allocation strategy on multi-GPU nodes when
+Optimizes resource allocation on multi-GPU nodes with

 |